Thursday, June 19, 2025

 Share

-It is officially an annual tradition: The inflatable water playgrounds—known as Wibits—will yet again return to Alamitos Beach and Bayshore Avenue for kids and adults alike to climb, slide, and jump off of come June 14 and running through Sep.
-2.
+It is officially an annual tradition.
+Known as a Wibit in Long Beach, the inflatable, floating water parks will yet again return to Alamitos Beach and Bayshore Avenue for kids and adults alike to climb, slide, and jump off of, come June 13 and running through Sep.
+1.

 What are Wibits and where are they exactly located in Long Beach?